Compassionate, Expert Support for Postpartum OCD and Intrusive Thought

 What Are Intrusive Thoughts?

-Intrusive thoughts are unwanted, distressing mental images, impulses, or ideas that pop into your mind—usually the opposite of what you’d ever want to happen.
+Intrusive thoughts are unwanted, distressing mental images, impulses, or ideas that pop into your mind...usually the opposite of what you’d ever want to happen.
+They can also be called "scary thoughts".
 They can involve:

 They often come with compulsive behaviors: checking, cleaning, avoiding certain activities, seeking reassurance, or mental rituals to “cancel out” the thoughts.